sakuli/Docs/content/writing_tests/interact.md

 # Interacting with the environment

 In addition to screenshot-based test actions, Sakuli is capable of utilizing your keyboard, clipboard and environment variables.
-All these features are incorporated with the `ThenableEnvironment` interface.
+All these features are incorporated with the
+<a href="https://sakuli.io/apidoc/sakuli-legacy/interfaces/thenableenvironment.html" target="_blank">ThenableEnvironment</a>
+interface.

 ### Environment variable
 To get a environment variable you can use `getEnv(key)` or `getEnvMasked(key)`.
 Only difference between these two is the